Arbidsofts/bkp-linux/readme.txt

 :: Copyright (c) 2020 - Todos os direitos reservados
 :: ###################################
 ::
-:: Script de Backup para servidores linux.
+:: Script de Backup para linux.
 :: Siga as instruções do arquivo Configuracoes_do_Backup.txt
 :: para poder montar sua rotina de backup.
 ::
 :: Em caso de dúvidas entre em contato conosco.
 ::
 ::
-:: Backup script for linux servers.
+:: Backup script for linux.
 :: Follow the instructions in the file Configuracoes_do_Backup.txt
 :: to be able to set up your backup routine.
 ::